 By the 1887-1888 winter season, 377 Marlborough was the home of John Franklin Brooks, a merchant.
 He was a widower and lived at 377 Marlborough with his two daughters, Frances and Mary Brooks.
 They previously had lived at the Hotel Vendôme.
 His mother, Susan Elizabeth (Vanderford) Brooks. the widow of John Brooks, lived with them.
 Mrs. Brooks continued to live there in 1892, but had moved by 1893 and by 1895 was living in Salem.
 John Brooks and the Misses Brooks continued to live at 377 Marlborough during the 1892-1893 season, but moved thereafter to 512 Commonwealth.

 By the 1893-1894 winter season, the Osgoods were living at 377 Marlborough once again.
-They continued to live there during the 1898-1899 season, but moved thereafter to 221 Beacon.
+In June of 1899 they purchased 221 Beacon, which they significantly remodeled before making it their home in February of 1900.
 They continued to own 337 Marlborough and lease it to others.

 By the 1901-1902 winter season, 377 Marlborough was the home of Dr. George Hamlin Washburn, a physician, and his wife, Anna Marilla (Hoyt) Washburn.
 Living with them were his grandmother, Elizabeth (Homes) Washburn, the widow of Philander Washburn, and his aunt, Elizabeth Homes (Washburn) Brainard, the former wife of Charles Rollin Brainard, an Episcopal minister and later a lawyer and author.
 Elizabeth Brainard was an artist.
 They all previously had lived at 311 Marlborough.
 They also maintained a home in Manchester, Massachusetts.